 Spread along the Ninety Mile Beach, between Seaspray and Golden Beach, are around 20 camping areas separated from the beach by a line of sand dunes.
 These are ideal sites for those doing some beach fishing or just for a relaxing break by the sea.
-Most are provided free for visitors to use.

 Another camping ground so popular that it requires a ballot to allocate sites during the main holiday period is the Banksia Bluff campground in the Cape Conran Coastal Park near Marlo.
 Facilities include septic toilets and cold showers.

 For riverside camping, try Anglers Rest, north-west of Omeo, where you can camp beside the Mitta Mitta River.

 In the eastern corner of the state near Mallacoota and Cann River, the Croajingolong National Park has some good areas for peaceful bush camping.
 The largest of these is near the mouth of the Thurra River.
 There are 46 sites located between the river and the ocean.
 Bookings are required for the Christmas and Easter holiday periods.
 Other camping spots within Croajingolong National Park are at Wingan Inlet, which has campsites amongst bloodwood forest, the Peachtree Creek campground on the banks of the Cann River, and Mueller River campground on the shore of Mueller Inlet.